sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 with check (user_id = auth.uid());
 ```

+For a real application, I would also check the actual data model before suggesting a policy.
+If projects can belong to teams or organizations, a simple user_id = auth.uid() policy may be too narrow.

 ## Support reply I would send to the user

-Thanks for sharing the details.
+Thanks for sharing the query and the result.
 Since the query returns `data = []` with `error = null`, I would first check the RLS setup on the `projects` table.

 This usually means the request itself is not failing.
 Instead, Postgres is returning zero rows that are visible to the current user.
 In Supabase, signing in successfully confirms who the user is, but RLS policies still decide which rows that user is allowed to read.

-Please check these four things first:
+I would check these four things first:

 1. Is RLS enabled on `projects`?
 2. Is there a `select` policy for the `authenticated` role?
 3. Does `projects.user_id` store the same UUID as the logged-in user's `auth.uid()`?
-4. Is the client request using the authenticated user's session?
+4. Is the client request using the authenticated users session?

 If each project belongs to one user, please test this policy: